plone/volto/README.md

 ## Translations

-You can contribute to translate Volto into severals languages at [Transifex.net](https://www.transifex.com/plone/plone5/volto-pot/).
+If you would like contribute to translate Volto into several languages, please, read the [Internationalization (i18n) guide](https://docs.voltocms.com/customizing/i18n/).

 ## License